max-seeli/scan2wall/README.md

 - Google's Gemini 2.0 Flash for intelligent material property inference
 - NVIDIA's Isaac Sim for high-fidelity physics simulation

+Made by:

+Andrea Pozzetti
+Max Seeliger
+Patrick Styll
+Volgt

 ## License

 MIT License - see [LICENSE](LICENSE) file for details

 ## Acknowledgments

-Special thanks to NVIDIA for hosting the Simulation Hack and providing Isaac Sim access!
+Thank you to Jua, Flexion Robotics and NVIDIA for the Hackathon!

 ## Contact